 My research applies computational methods to study how organizational contexts shape the impacts of structural inequalities.
 I analyze the ways organizational cultures, identities, and structures mediate and reinforce societal inequalities in locally embedded ways.

-As someone dedicated to data science community and education, I also co-coordinate the D-Lab’s Computational Text Analysis Working Group and the Text Across Domains (TextXD) symposium at UC Berkeley as well as the upcoming Summer Institute for Computational Social Science in the San Francisco Bay Area (BAY-SICSS).
+As someone dedicated to data science community and education, I am now a Postdoctoral Fellow with the Massive Data Institute (MDI) at Georgetown University.
+My goal at MDI is to foster research communities while applying data science methods to policy puzzles.
+I also co-coordinated the D-Lab’s Computational Text Analysis Working Group and the Text Across Domains (TextXD) symposium at UC Berkeley.
+Finally, I organized the virtual Summer Institute for Computational Social Science in the San Francisco Bay Area (BAY-SICSS) in 2020, which created partnerships between computational social scientists and Bay Area nonprofits.

 In accordance with the core values of reproducibility, transparency, and open access, solving my own domain-specific puzzles has led me to develop a complex, open-source project infrastructure portable to other computational social science applications.
 As project manager of a total of nearly 40 coders through the Undergraduate Research Apprentice and Data Science Discovery Programs, I’ve developed a multi-platform, reproducible approach to coordinating several coding teams (e.g., text analysis, web-scraping, and data management) using GitHub, Slack, BaseCamp, and Box.
 Indeed, my team and I have created solutions to a range of pressing challenges faced by many computational social scientists, from corpus creation and distributed web-crawling to Docker and virtual machine environment management.
 I’ve publicly shared these tools through GitHub and public documentation, and I encourage you to take and adapt them to your use case.